Megapraim/Catch-n-Eat/README.md

   Player 1: arrow-keys;</br>
   Player 2: WASD-keys;</br>
 Please, I want to know your opinion.
 Write your thoughts, advices and ideas in the issue "Fan's Lobby".</br>
+# Version 0.1.7
+### First Steps 3: Revenge of the Constants
+Just a small update.
+We optimised our code and added some constants as Macromatics adviced.</br>
+P.S.
+User Macromatics is our first follower!
+Thank you!
 # Version 0.1.5
 ### First Steps 2: Age of Optimisation
   The only difference from version 0.1 is really optimised game code.
 Now it looks much better!
 Check this out!